viohlet/rails-api-clinic-code-along/README.md

 end
 ```

-In our author model we will do something similar:
+In our doctor model we will do something similar:

 ```ruby
 # Doctor Model